LabForComputationalVision/universal_inverse_problem/README.md

 ## Pre-trained denoisers
 The directory [denoisers](denoisers) contains denoisers trained for removing Gaussian noise from natural images with the objective of minimizing mean square error.
 The prior embedded in a denoiser depends on the architecture of the model as well as the data used during training.
-This directory contains a separate folder for each denoiser with a specific architecture.
+The [denoisers](denoisers)  directory contains a separate folder for each denoiser with a specific architecture.
 The code for each architecture can be found in [code/network.py](code/network.py).
 Under each architecure directory, there are multiple folders for the denoiser trained on a particular dataset, and a specific noise range.

 ## Code
 The code directory contains code for the [algorithm](code/algorithm_inv_prob.py), the pre-trained [denoisers architecture](code/network.py), and [helper functions](code/Utils_inverse_prob.py).